Prime minister says Australia will sail in South China Sea

 - All teachers transferred, fired from troubled elementary

+“We maintain and practice the right of freedom of navigation and overflight throughout the world and, in this context, we’re talking about naval vessels on the world’s oceans, including the South China Sea, as is our perfect right in accordance with international law,” Turnbull said.

-The Defense Department declined to provide operational details about ships in the South China Sea.
+The Defense Department said it did not provide operational details related to ships transiting the South China Sea.

+But the department confirmed the three warships had arrived in Ho Chi Minh City on Thursday.
+They are making a three-day goodwill visit to Vietnam.

+Neil James, executive director of the Australian Defense Association, a security policy think-tank, said the first aspect of such a challenge was usually a radio warning that the Australians were in Chinese territorial waters and a demand for identification.
+The Australians would have replied that they were in international waters.